 There are no direct flights on this route.

 The distance between Guayaquil and Moscow is 11885km (7369 miles).
+The average flight duration is 2h 52m.
 The time difference between Guayaquil and Moscow is 8h

 José Joaquín de Olmedo International Airport (GYE) serves Guayaquil as Ecuador’s main Pacific gateway and acts as the city’s largest international and domestic hub.
 It typically handles a mix of full-service international carriers and regional budget airlines, so fares can vary from budget-friendly to mid-range depending on season and carrier.
 The airport sits about 4–8 km northwest of downtown Guayaquil; taxis and app-based ride services usually take 15–25 minutes, often costing roughly $3–8, while the airport shuttle and local buses can be slower but cheaper.
 Pros include a compact terminal and straightforward transfers for regional connections; cons are occasional congestion during peak hours and limited late‑night public transport options.